 Welcome to Arkansas State University!

 The following are some frequently asked questions about our internship program at the College of Business.
-For more information, contact Dr. Gail Hudson at 870-972-3430.
+For more information, contact Dr. H. Steve Leslie at 870-972-3430.

 WHAT IS AN INTERNSHIP?

-An internship is the opportunity for students to receive real-world experience directly related to their major field of study.
-In addition to the experience, an internship can enhance students' resumes and make them more likely to get interviews and/or jobs after they graduate.
+An internship is an opportunity for students to receive real-world experience directly related to their major field of study.
+In addition to the experience, an internship can enhance students' résumés and make them more likely to get interviews and/or jobs after graduation.

 HOW SOON CAN I DO AN INTERNSHIP?

-You must have at least 9 upper-level hours in your major (12 hours if you are in accounting).
-These hours are over and above the core classes.
+You must have at least 9 upper-level hours in your major (12 hours if you are in accounting), which are above and beyond the core classes.

 WHAT’S THE PROCESS TO GET AN INTERNSHIP?